gloebit/gloebit.github.io/blog/_posts/2016-02-16-OpenSim-Beta-Launch.md

 - Add in support for upload fees, group creation fees, etc.
 - Make the buy currency button in the viewer work on regions where the GMM is not enabled grid wide.
 - Update the gloebit balance automatically in the viewer after a user purchases gloebits (currently requires clicking on your balance).
+- Make fee details visible to paying Gloebit account in their transaction history as this is required in some countries such as Germany.

 ### Known Bugs ###

 - pgSQL --- FIXED 2015-02-11
+- auto-debit scripted objects failing if description is blank --- Fix being reviewed presently